kigster/arli-cmake/README.md

 This function removes the need to manually choose the serial port, as long as you have only one board connected.
 Once you have more than one, you'd need to set this ENV variable before running CMAKE.

-### Dependency on arduino-cmake
+### Dependency on `arduino-cmake`

-The install script will clone arduino-cmake locally, and create symlinks from the cmake folder.
+The install script will clone `arduino-cmak` locally, and create symlinks from the cmake folder.

 This is likely a temporary solution.
 Another option is git submodule.

 ## CMAKE Helpers

-Please inspect the `cmake` folder to see additional helpers added on top of arduino-cmake.
+Please inspect the `cmake` folder to see additional helpers added on top of `arduino-cmake`.
+`
 ## LICENSE

 MIT